besnikhysaj/starter-html5-template/README.md

-# starter-html5-template
+# HTML5 Starter Template
-This is a starter html5 template
+This is a simple HTML5 template for big projects